d-a-v-i-d-w-r-i-g-h-t/code-quiz/README.md

 ## Credits

-**List your collaborators, if any, with links to their GitHub profiles.**

-**If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.**

-**If you followed tutorials, include links to those here as well.**

 I learned about CSS style transition effects from [W3schools](https://www.w3schools.com/), [CSS Transitions](https://www.w3schools.com/css/css3_transitions.asp).

 I learned about using the ```forEach()``` method to modify the stile of all elements in a class from [Borislav Hadzhiev](https://bobbyhadz.com/), [Change a Style of all Elements with a specific Class in JS